Stony Brook University School of Nursing Announces Opening of PhD in Nursing Program

 For more information please contact Linda Sacino, PhD Program Assistant, at email@example.com or 631-444-3262.

-Is there any financial assistance to attend the SON PhD program?
-There will be partial student support via a graduate assistantship mechanism.
-Students may also explore other scholarship opportunities.
+Is there any financial assistance to support attendance in the PhD in Nursing program?
+There is partial student support using a graduate assistant mechanism.
+Students are encouraged to explore other scholarship and financial aid opportunities.

 How many students do you expect to admit?
-We anticipate admitting four students for a summer 2018 start date.
+For Summer 2019, we anticipate admitting a cohort of four students.

-1. Applicants to the Ph.D. in Nursing Program must hold a Master's degree in nursing from a nationally accredited program or its international equivalent.
-Students with a master's degree in a related discipline (i.e, MPH or MPH) and a Bachelor’s in Nursing may also be considered.
+1. Master's degree in nursing from a nationally-accredited program or its international equivalent.
+Students with a master's degree in a related discipline (i.e, MPH or MBA) and a Bachelor’s in Nursing may also be considered.